7 Days, 6 Nights

 Zone: Low Alpine / High Alpine

-After breakfast at Shaira Camp 2, you will head east past a ridge and then you will head southeast towards the Lava Tower(4630m).
-As you approach the Lava Tower, the landscape gradually becomes barren.
-Lunch will be served at Lava Tower.
+After breakfast at Shaira Camp 2, head east past a ridge before heading southeast toward the Lava Tower (4630m).
+As you approach the Lava Tower, the landscape becomes increasingly barren.
+Lunch will be served at the Lava Tower.

-After lunch, the terrain will descend through the Barranco valley to Barranco Camp(3960m) which is almost at the same altitude as Shira Camp 2(3840m) where you spent the previous night.
-This ascent to the Lava Tower and then descent to Barranco Camp helps your body acclimatize to altitude changes.
+After lunch, the terrain will descend through the Barranco valley to Barranco Camp (3960m), which is nearly the same altitude as Shira Camp 2 (3840m), where you spent the night before.
+This ascent to the Lava Tower and subsequent descent to Barranco Camp allows your body to adjust to altitude changes.

 Dinner and overnight accommodation at Barranco Camp (3960m).